Sxmourai/SCIBLI/README.md

-This repo is for bibliotheque
+This repo is for making a website for a library